Welcome to Cosumnes River College MESA!

 MESA Community College Program (MCCP)

-MCCP provides math, engineering and science academic development to educationally disadvantaged community college students so they excel academically and transfer to four-year institutions as science, engineering and math majors.
+MCCP provides math, engineering and science academic development to Underrepresented community college students so they excel academically and transfer to four-year institutions as science, engineering and math majors.
 This support is especially crucial to students from low-performing high schools so they can reach their academic potential and become technical professionals.
 MCCP is supported by industry so students can learn firsthand about career options, special scholarships and internships.
 MCCP is a between MESA and the California Community Colleges Chancellor’s Office.
 The main components of the MCCP include:

 - Academic Excellence Workshops.
 Students are scheduled in the same core math and science classes and taught how to maintain high academic outcomes through group study.

 - Orientation course.
 The class teaches college survival skills to incoming students majoring in math, engineering and science.

 - Assistance in the transfer process.
 MESA offers workshops on applications and counseling and field trips to universities.

 - Career advising.
 Students are exposed to different math, engineering and science career options through industry mentors, field trips, job shadowing, career fairs and internship opportunities.